-The total estimated funding available under the national competition for assessment, cleanup, and RLF grants is estimated at \$63.2 million subject to the availability of funds and other applicable considerations.
-Separate announcements are posted for the RLF and cleanup competitions.
-EPA must expend 25 percent of the amount appropriated for all three types of brownfields grants on sites contaminated with petroleum.
+The total funding available under the national competitions for assessment, cleanup, and RLF grants is estimated at \$63.2 million subject to the availability of funds and other applicable considerations.
+Separate announcements are posted for the assessment and RLF competitions.
+EPA must expend 25 percent of the amount appropriated for brownfields grants on sites contaminated with petroleum.
 EPA anticipates awarding an estimated 269 grants among all three grant types.
-Under this announcement, EPA anticipates awarding an estimated 198 assessment grants for a total amount of approximately \$40 million in funding.
+Under this announcement, EPA anticipates awarding an estimated 61 cleanup grants for approximately \$14 million.
 In addition, EPA reserves the right to award additional grants under this competition should additional funding become available.
 Any additional selections for awards will be made no later than six months from the date of the original selection decision.

 EPA reserves the right to reject all proposals and make no awards under this announcement or make fewer awards than anticipated.